-- The accounting standards adopted for preparing the operating and consolidated financial statements for 2017; - The checks on administrative-accounting procedures pursuant to the provisions of Law no. 262/05; - The key issues raised by the external audit and the audit firm's letter of suggestions for FY 2017; - The regular accounting statements (annual, semi-annual, quarterly) and associated financial and operational performance; - The Internal Financial Disclosure Control System (SCIIF) Report by the Executive in charge of preparing it.
+- The accounting standards adopted for preparing the operating and consolidated financial statements for 2018; - The checks on administrative-accounting procedures pursuant to the provisions of Law no. 262/05; - The regular accounting statements (annual, semi-annual, quarterly) and associated financial and operational performance; - The Internal Financial Disclosure Control System (IFDCS) Report by the Executive in charge.